cdl-geneseo/geneseo-dictionary/D/DK.md

 # DK

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : DK

 Created by  Unknown User (bli2), last modified on Nov 27, 2008

 DK (NN): 1.
 The Delta Kappa Tau fraternity in [[Geneseo]].
 2. A member of the Delta Kappa Tau fraternity in Geneseo.
 72% of those surveyed defined this word.
 (New word) (F06) LTiszenkel